Remembering Our First Christmas in Canada

 Some of us, of course, have left this life over the years.
 My dad, like a lighthouse on a rock, an unwavering beacon of steadfastness and reliability, has taken flight and I think of him in the hush of heaven.
 My profoundly lovable younger brother John went before Dad, and in remembering them on that first Christmas Eve without them, we felt the weight of the room sighing with us at the empty places and the hearts that once filled those places with great wit, faith and celebratory good cheer that came complete with Glenfiddich whisky and beer.

 In the winter of 1963, we celebrated our first Christmas in Canada, in the city of Toronto.
 Snow, oh glorious, deep snow like nothing we had ever seen before!
 My mother tells me that as a child in Ireland the snow would sometimes fall, and on the rare occasion that it did, her brother and sisters would race out the door to play in it before it fast melted under the Irish rain.
 A Canadian friend once said, “You know, Ireland would be a lovely place, if it had a roof over it.”
-(These are the top 10 places to spend Christmas in Canada.)

 So, on Christmas Day 1963, we tobogganed in Toronto’s High Park, just above Grenadier Pond—gleeful beyond measure and thrilled by the speed of the toboggan on the snow.
 My parents, a young couple with five children just steps apart in age, were beginning a new life in a grand and expansive Canada.
 The crisp and bright cold white of a Canadian winter was energizing and so different from the misty green of Ireland.